Why is sales so difficult when you care?

 It can “drop in” when we’re not expecting it

-I remember clearly being on a VIP Strategy day with a client a few years ago when my fees were a lot lower than they are today.
+I remember being on a VIP Strategy day with a client a number years ago when my fees were a lot lower than they are today.
 Partway through the day it suddenly struck me “My gosh, I’m giving her so much!
-She’s going to walk right out this door at the end of the day and go and grow a 6 figure business.
+She’s going to walk right out this door at the end of the day and go and grow a 6 figure business based on what I’ve given her.
 I’m not charging enough”.
 I actually felt embarrassed at how much I was sharing in relation to what I was charging and the value she was getting.
 I also felt I wasn’t being a good role model with my pricing.
 From that day I doubled my prices for 121 work.
 I wasn’t actively “working” on my pricing.
 It just happened!

 Sometimes it’s a longer process – an ongoing journey

-Yet with all that said I do put out regular articles.
-I do make video (though I could definitely do a lot more).
-I give talks and interviews, I run webinars and hold live events and I always fill my programmes.
+Yet with all that said I do put out regular content (though these days I repurpose a lot), I give talks and interviews, I run webinars and hold live events and I always fill my programmes.
 So it’s not like I don’t get on and do what I need to do.
-This discomfort isn’t something I “worked on” and broke through in order to run my business, instead, I accept it as part of my journey and I do what I need to do despite it.
+This discomfort isn’t something I “worked on” and broke through in order to run my business.
+Instead, I accept it as part of my journey and I do what I need to do despite it.
 After all, I wouldn’t be able to reach and help many people if I didn’t – and where would be the fulfillment in that?

 And sometimes we do the inner work